What to do in the rain

 Try our vibrant street food culture

 This is great fun.
-Take the kids to Miami Marketta or Night Quarter.
+Take the kids to Miami Marketta.
 There are plenty of delicious meal choices.
 It’s so much fun to decide which to eat.
 Also live music and a super relaxed atmosphere.

 Have a game of indoor bowls and laser tag